stephengold/Acorus/README.md

 Notice how the hotkey bindings change when camera controller is enabled and disabled.
 Each change is reflected in the help node.

-### TestHeadless

-Acorus provides a few features that aren't directly related to user interface.
-Occasionally, an applications that run in a headless context will want to utilize these features.

-`TestHeadless` is a simple example of a headless `ActionApplication`.

-### HelloToggleHelp

-Often you'll want to display detailed help only when the user explicitly requests it.

-This example adds an action to toggle the help node between 2 versions: detailed and minimal.

-This functionaly is somewhat tricky to implement, and it's so useful that it's built into a subclass of `ActionApplication` named `AbstractDemo`.

-### TestAbstractDemo

-This a simple example of an `AbstractDemo`.
-`AbstractDemo` is a subclass of `ActionApplication` that's more convenient for creating JME demos.
-It provides methods to:

-+ toggle between minimal/detailed help nodes
-+ add world axes to a scene
-+ pause animations without disabling camera motion
-+ scale a C-G model to a specified height
-+ position a C-G model so that it rests on the X-Z plane with center on the Y axis
-+ select among float, int, and string values, as in a menu
-+ store materials in a "library" and retrieve them by name

 ### HelloCoas